heya/async/Deferred.js.md

 #### Native promise

-The implementation of a promise provided by Heya; provides additional functionality related to promise *cancellation* and propagation of progress events.
+The implementation of promise provided by Heya; provides additional functionality related to promise *cancellation* and propagation of progress events.
 Any Heya API said to return a promise is guaranteed to return a native promise object.
 Native promises should not be constructed directly; the native promise constructor is available as ```Deferred.Promise``` only for the purposes of ```instanceof``` checks.